 This was because of 2 main reasons;

-- many exchanges were afraid of fraud and therefore do not accept credit/debit cards.
+- many exchanges were afraid of fraud and therefore did not accept credit/debit cards.

-- there were very few credit card payment processors and most of them do not offer its services to cryptocurrency-based businesses.
+- there were very few credit card payment processors and most of them did not offer their services to cryptocurrency-based businesses.

 There has also been an emergence of more payment processors (FlutterWave, Paystack, etc) that are more friendly to crypto-based businesses.

 Therefore, exchanges are more open to credit/debit card purchases these days.

 As a general rule, any exchange that accepts a credit card will also accept a debit card.

 Before going ahead to list the exchanges as promised, here’s a video for you.

 This video is a step-by-step guide on how to buy Bitcoin using a credit/debit card.